Are You A High Functioning Alcoholic?

 Help for high functioning alcoholics

-Many high functioning alcoholics delay seeking help, the reason is that they fear to reveal their alcohol problem may cost them their job or relationship.
+Many high functioning alcoholics delay seeking help; the reason is that they fear revealing their alcohol problem may cost them their job or relationship.

 It is important to understand that alcohol addiction is a life-threatening disease.
 Left unaddressed and untreated, it will progress and can ultimately lead to death.

 If you or a loved one suffer from alcoholism, you must seek the correct professional help without delay.
 There is no current cure for alcoholism, but therapeutic treatments, psychotherapy, counselling and holistic therapies combined together in a tailor-made alcohol recovery programme can provide you with the tools required to maintain long-term recovery from alcohol addiction.

 Rehab for high functioning alcoholics

-Detox Plus UK specialises in providing bespoke alcohol addiction treatment for any individual suffering with an alcohol problem.
+Detox Plus UK specialises in providing bespoke alcohol addiction treatment for any individual suffering from an alcohol problem.
 We only work with reputable CQC registered private alcohol detox clinics and alcohol rehabs in the UK and overseas.

-Following a comprehensive assessment of you or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
+Following a comprehensive assessment of your or your loved one’s alcohol treatment needs, we will recommend your ideal rehab treatment plan.
 Ensuring that all aspects of your alcoholism and mental health are covered.

 Furthermore, Detox Plus UK will support you and your family throughout rehab and beyond.
-Whether you are looking for affordable alcohol rehab or a luxury alcohol rehab, we only work with the best alcohol treatment centres available.
+Whether you are looking for affordable alcohol rehab or luxury alcohol rehab, we only work with the best alcohol treatment centres available.

 What Will Your Next Drink Really Cost?…(Instant Results) Try out our Online Tool for your own personal result.